 The peak voltage is 170V, the peak current is 17uA.
 Note that the resistive current tracks the voltage.
 When the voltage is zero, the current is zero.
 When the voltage is at peak, the current is at peak.

-The current flow through the net-to-net capacitance is proportional to the change in the voltage.
+The current flowing through the net-to-net capacitance is proportional to the change in the voltage.
 When the voltage is going up, current is flowing into the capacitance.
 When the voltage is steady, no current is flowing.
 If the voltage is going up fast, a lot of current must be flowing into the capacitance.
-This current is often called the "out-of-phase current," "capacitive current," or the "imaginary current."
+This current is often called the “out-of-phase current,” “capacitive current,” or the “imaginary current.”

 A graph of the Voltage and Capacitive Current for 120 Vrms/60 Hz driving 15.6nF of capacitance.

 The peak voltage is 170 V, the peak current is 1.0 mA.
 Note that if the voltage is increasing rapidly, the current is large and positive.
 If the voltage is steady, the current is zero.
 If the voltage is decreasing rapidly, the current is large and negative.